Skip to main content

 max_depth = 30

-#Define regressor rules
+#Define regressor settings

 regr_rf = RandomForestRegressor(max_depth=max_depth, random_state=2)